kohactive/kohbot/README.md

 # KohBot

-KohBot is fun for the whole Slack channel! :robot_face: :tada:
+KohBot is fun for the whole Slack channel! :robot: :tada:

 **KohBot:**
 - Recieves fun culture questions from a user via DM